aetechlabs/client-dashboard/README.md

 > **Framework**: Next.js 15+ (App Router)
 > **Deploy Target**: Vercel (Recommended)

-A secure, responsive, and high-performance dashboard built for **[Your Company Name]** to manage client accounts, analytics, and workflows.
+A secure, responsive, and high-performance dashboard built for **AETech Research Labs** to manage client accounts, analytics, and workflows.
 Designed with modern UX principles and optimized for speed and scalability.

 ---